The 10 Components of Fitness for Cricket

 James Breese, Cricket Matters Founder

-If you need my help with your cricket fitness, rehab, or nutrition needs, click here.
+If you need my help with cricket coaching, strength and conditioning, injury rehab, or nutrition, click here.

-I believe there are 10 key components of fitness for cricket that make up balanced physical fitness, or what we prefer to call, the ultimate athletic cricketer.
+I believe the ten critical components of fitness for cricket make up balanced physical fitness, or what we prefer to call the ultimate athletic cricketer.

 They are strength, speed, power, agility, anaerobic capacity, aerobic capacity, mobility, balance and coordination, mental resilience, and stability.

-This article is based on the original article I wrote for Strength Matters called What is Athleticism: The 10 Components You Must Know.
+This article is based on the original I wrote for Strength Matters: What is Athleticism: The 10 Components You Must Know.

-The best part is, I discovered these components of fitness for cricket and athleticism after returning to play cricket from a long break from the game.
+The best part is that I discovered these components of fitness for cricket and athleticism after returning to play cricket after a long break from the game.

 How I Discovered the 10 Components of Fitness for Cricket